What LSAT and GPA numbers will give you a good chance of admission to Georgetown Law?

 The Admissions Committee takes into consideration a number of factors in evaluating whether a candidate would be suitable for admission.
 These factors include whether the person is likely to succeed at Georgetown, would benefit from a legal education here, and could contribute to the Georgetown legal community.
 (Source)

 In making such determinations, the Committee focuses on a number of criteria and does not use numerical cut-offs.
 In addition to examining the applicant’s LSAT score(s) and academic record, the Committee also considers the personal statement, letters of recommendations/evaluations, choice of major, nature and difficulty of course selection, extracurricular activities, graduate work, contributions to the community and professional experience.
 (Source)

-Turning in your application as early as you can will give you a better shot at being admitted to Georgetown Law.
-In the past cycle Georgetown Law began accepting applications starting on September 10.
+Turning in your application as early as you can give you a better shot at being admitted to Georgetown Law.
+In the past cycle, Georgetown Law began accepting applications starting on September 15.